CR Smith double glazing windows review

 How does CR Smith compare to other double glazing window companies?

-CR Smith tops our list of Scottish double glazing providers, but if you live elsewhere in the UK, you may want to consider Anglian or Everest.
+CR Smith tops our list of Scottish double glazing providers, but if you live elsewhere in the UK, you may want to consider Anglian or Britelite.

 Anglian is a large double glazing installer with offices across England and Wales.
 The company sells aluminium, timber and uPVC windows in a variety of styles and offers a 15-year warranty for double glazing, which is longer than CR Smith’s 10-year guarantee.